Premier League top scorers 2022/23: Erling Haaland wins Golden Boot with EPL goal record

 Both players scored an astonishing 34 goals, though the season was longer then – Shearer did it in 42 matches and Cole in 40.

-Mohamed Salah came close to that record in 2017/18, scoring 32 times in 36 outings, producing the best Premier League goalscoring season in this century.
+Mohamed Salah came close to that record in 2017/18, scoring 32 times in 36 outings, producing the best Premier League goalscoring season in this century, again until Haaland claimed that landmark.

-The Golden Boot winner with the best goals per game ratio in a season is Harry Kane.
+The Golden Boot winner with the best goals per game ratio in a season was Harry Kane.

 Liverpool have had the most Premier League Golden Boot winners with seven.